superfluid-finance/protocol-monorepo/packages/ethereum-contracts/README.md

 ### Examples

-You may also want to check out same example dapps in the [examples folder](https://github.com/superfluid-finance/protocol-monorepo/tree/dev/examples) instead of starting from scratch.
+You may also want to check out some example dapps in the [examples folder](https://github.com/superfluid-finance/protocol-monorepo/tree/dev/examples) instead of starting from scratch.
 Clone a project, modify and play!

 ### Deploying Superfluid Protocol

-In the section [Writing Tests](#Writing-Tests) deploy scripts are invoked from within JS code.
+In the example test code, you have seen how to deploy protocol contracts from JS code.
 In truffle projects, this deploy scripts can also be used on a CLI.
 E.g. in order to deploy to a local ganache dev chain:
 ```sh
 NEW_TEST_RESOLVER=1 DISABLE_NATIVE_TRUFFLE=true truffle --network ganache exec "node_modules/@superfluid-finance/ethereum-contracts/scripts/deploy-test-environment.js"